 Initial Salary | 2.5 to 6 LPA | 3 to 6 LPA |

 BSc Hons.
 Botany offers a promising career in India as Agriculture is widely explored, adapted, and accepted here.
-After BSc Hons.
-Botany, Botanists can work as researchers in various fields, including plant physiology, genetics, ecology, and biotechnology.
-One can opt for an academic career in universities or government positions in Forest, Diversity Conservation sector, Forensic lab etc.
+After graduating, they can work as a botanist or researcher in various fields, including plant physiology, genetics, ecology, and biotechnology.
+One can also opt for an academic career in universities or government positions in the Forest, Diversity Conservation sector, Forensic lab, etc.

-There are certain high paying and well reputed government jobs for BSc Hons.
+There are various high-paying and well-reputed government jobs for BSc Hons.
 Botany graduates.
-For instance, a Forest officer., Lab Assistant., Ecologist., Genetics., Biochemist, Biofertilizer produces, etc.
+Some of the jobs include a Forest officer, Lab Assistant, Ecologist, Genetics, Biochemist, Biofertilizer producer, etc.

-No, for the position of Assistant professor, one has to qualify MSc and PhD as per the UGC norms.
-However, BSc graduates can try to apply for Teaching Assistant position in private institutes.
-It might be promoted further if candidate pursue MSc or PhD in the field.
+No, for the position of an Assistant Professor, one has to qualify MSc and a PhD as per the UGC norms.
+However, BSc graduates can try to apply for a Teaching Assistant position in private institutes.
+It might be promoted further if the candidate pursues an MSc or PhD in the field.

-During the BSc Hons.
-Botany, one acquires knowledge in Plant kingdom along with the practical skill like handling the plant tissue, dissection, isolating pigments from leaf, observing plant organelles, identifying plant species, etc.
+While pursuing BSc Botany Hons, one acquires knowledge in the Plant kingdom along with practical skills like handling the plant tissue, dissection, isolating pigments from leaves, observing plant organelles, identifying plant species, etc.